Best-rated Fibre Broadband Providers

 Ratings Results

-Given its great value prepaid phone deals, it’s perhaps no surprise that Skinny earns a top 5-Star rating for Value for Money from Kiwi consumers for its fibre broadband deals.
+Given its great value phone deals, it’s perhaps no surprise that Skinny earns a top 5-Star rating for Value for Money from Kiwi consumers for its fibre broadband deals.
 While it earns a 3-Star rating for Customer Service, it achieves great 4-Star ratings across all other categories, including for Overall Satisfaction.

 Editor’s Notes